-The community services cluster covers a range of Council activities that enhance life for Kāpiti residents and visitors.
+The community services cluster covers a range of the Council's activities that enhance life for Kāpiti residents and visitors.

-Council looks after more than 500 hectares of parks and sports grounds which provide opportunities for diverse recreation activities, and maintains 47 playgrounds.
+The Council looks after more than 500 hectares of parks and sports grounds which provide opportunities for diverse recreation activities, and maintains 47 playgrounds.
 Kāpiti also has an extensive network of cycleways, walkways and bridleways.